 Consumer and Business Services regulate raffles through the Collections for Charitable Purposes Act 1939 (SA).
 If you are a not-for-profit organisation in South Australia, you will also have to comply with the Lottery and Gaming Act 1936 (SA).

 If you are collecting money for a charitable purpose, then you will need to have a licence through Consumer and Business Services under sections 6 and 6A.
-If you are conducting entertainment for a charitable purpose, then you will need to apply for a section 7 licence instead.
+However, if you are conducting entertainment for a charitable purpose, then you will need to apply for a section 7 licence instead.

 South Australia also divides raffles into different categories for community organisations.
 Community organisations should have at least ten members, a management committee and a written constitution.
 However, you only need to apply for a permit for a major lottery where the total prize pool exceeds $5,000.

 The Commission may not require you to get a minor permit if they declare your raffle to be exempt.
-The Commission will usually grant exemptions in cases where the prize pool is less than $5,000.
+The Commission may declare your raffle to be exempt if the total prize pool value is less than $5,000.

 In Western Australia, the Department of Racing, Gambling and Liquor regulates raffle laws under the Gaming and Wagering Commission and the Gaming and Wagering Commission Act 1987 (WA).
-You will need a permit or approval unless:
+You will need a permit or approval unless the:

-- If the total value of the prizes does not exceed $200, then tickets can still be sold to members of the public.
+- total value of the prizes does not exceed $200, then tickets can still be sold to members of the public.